 It is inevitable to have some abandonment.
 However, you can bring the customer back with remarketing campaigns.
 Remarketing boosts sales by getting them back to complete the transaction.

 Remarketing ads are available for you to target these abandoners.
 You can use social networks or other websites with tailored ads to remind your customers about their orders in the cart.
 To use remarketing effectively, use the demographics and interest reports from your website’s analytics.
 Get to know which channel these abandoners belong to and create a remarketing plan to bring them back.

 10) Deliver excellent customer service

 Shoppers are inclined to walk away if they feel that there is no one to answer their questions during the shopping process.

 Customers may encounter a technical issue while shopping or have questions about the product, the shipping policy, and the return policy.
 If there is no one to help this can be a terrible shopping experience.
 Consider using the phone, email, live chat, FAQ page, social media platforms, and social media comments.
 Make sure your brand is available when they need you most.

 Shopping cart abandonment is extremely common in e-commerce.
 If you are an online seller, it might be a headache that hits you from time to time.
 We hope this blog helped you with some of that.
 Have any more ideas on the topic?
 Do let us know!

 About The Author:

-Sharline Shaw, the founder of a leelineSourcing.com, is an expert on Chinese export trade.
-With 10 years experience in the field of sourcing in China, she is familiar with all relevant regulations and laws about China's exporting.
-She'd love to share her experience with people and has written many helpful articles.
+Sharline Shaw, the founder of leelineSourcing.com, is an expert on Chinese export trade.
+With 10 years of experience in the field of sourcing in China, she is familiar with all relevant regulations and laws about China’s exporting.
+She’d love to share her experience with people and has written many helpful articles.